kuksarnlav/search_engine/README.md

 ![Image description](photos-for-github/run-configurations.png)

-Project already has some resource and .json files that are filled in correctly, .json files are enough representative for understanding the correct way to fill that files.
+Project already has some resource and .json files that are filled in correctly, which are enough representative.